All entertainment is included in your garden ticket, unless stated.

 There will also be a selection of garden games popular in the Regency period on the lawns.

-Talks in The Chatsworth Theatre* - entry included with garden ticket
+Talks in The Old Potting Shed - included with garden tickets

-Talk places allocated on a first come, first served basis
+Talk places are allocated on a first come, first served basis

 12pm - Chatsworth and the Cavendish Family During the Regency Period, 1795–1837: Alice Martin, Head of Special Projects - The Devonshire Collections

-1pm & 4pm - Being Mr Wickham - separate ticketed event, pre-booking recommended (show running time: 90 minutes), garden ticket also required.
+1pm & 4pm - Being Mr Wickham - separate ticketed event includes garden access, pre-booking recommended (show running time: 90 minutes),

 Star of the BBC's adaptation of Pride and Prejudice, Adrian Lukis, reprises his role as Austen's lovable rake George Wickham to tell his side of the story in this live one-man show.
 Includes a Q&A session afterwards.

-*Unfortunately, these talks are unsuitable for individuals with mobility issues as the theatre can only be accessed via multiple sets of steep stairs
+*Unfortunately, the theatre is unsuitable for individuals with mobility issues as it can only be accessed via multiple sets of steep stairs

-Embroidery Workshops in The Old Potting Shed - Sorry, sold out
+Embroidery Workshops in The Hartington - sorry, sold out

 A special Chatsworth and Austen-themed embroidery workshop led by Derbyshire-based embroidery artist, Abigail Rose Creative.

-Regency Afternoon Tea in the Old Duke's Glasshouse - includes garden access, pre-booking essential, additional charge applies.
+Regency Afternoon Tea in the Old Duke's Glasshouse - sorry, sold out

 Experience a Regency-inspired afternoon tea in the Old Duke's Glasshouse off the Rose Garden.

-All day - please see notice board on arrival for timings
+All day - please see below or check the noticeboard on arrival for timings

 Lisa Timbs: The Square Pianist